odinsoft-lab/dotnet.push/docs/http2handler.md

 }
 ```

-4.Pass above handler to the HttpClient constructor
+4.Pass the handler above to the HttpClient constructor

 ```c#
 using (var httpClient = new HttpClient(new Http2CustomHandler()))